Curator’s statement

 Art/Science Museum

-Right outside the MBS, this museum features some mind blowing exhibits that will enter you into an alter universe.
+Right outside the MBS, this museum features some mind-blowing exhibits that will enter you into an alternate universe.

-Sneakertopia: Step into Street Culture and Future World: Where Art Meets Science were the two showing when we visited and both were incredible.
+Sneakertopia: Step into Street Culture and Future World: Where Art Meets Science were the two prime showings when we visited.
+Book at least one day in advance since spots fill up quickly.

 Gardens of the Bay

-Before dinner, take a casual stroll over to Gardens of the Bay and snap a photo with some of the trees in the Supertree Observatory.
+Before dinner, take a casual stroll over to Gardens of the Bay and snap a photo among the greenery of the Supertree Observatory.
 It feels like you're on set of a scene in Avatar...not one to miss!
-We were getting hungry so we didn't explore for long, but when the sun goes down, the trees come to life and illuminate in color...so if you have time to stay until dark, I highly recommend it!
+We were getting hangry so we didn't explore for long.
+However, when the sun goes down, the trees come to life and illuminate in color...so if you have time to stay until dark, I highly recommend it.

 Grab Dinner at Super Loco Customs House

-There are so many places to grab dinner on Marina Bay, but we stopped at this Mexican restaurant for a waterfront view of MBS with some tasty margaritas and tacos.
+There are so many places to grab dinner by Marina Bay, and so we stopped at this Mexican restaurant for a waterfront view of MBS, some tasty margaritas and chorizo tacos.

 Watch the Water Fireworks at MBS

-This was hyped up by many of the locals so we walked back to MBS for the 8PM show and grabbed a beer at one of the beer trucks to sit and enjoy live music and the water fireworks.
-They weren't mind-blowing, but maybe we've just seen too many exhilarating things for one day...ready to call it a night!
+This was hyped up by many of the locals so we walked back to MBS for the 8PM show, grabbed a beer, and found a seat for the live music and fireworks.
+They weren't mind-blowing, but maybe we had been overstimulated for the day... ready to call it a night!

 We ate breakfast at Four Seasons Hotel and this was nothing short of spectacular.
-Cuisine from all around the world packed into one room...
-I highly recommend a hotel stay here!
+Message me and let's plan your future stay at Four Seasons in Singapore!

 Botanic Gardens

-A quick MRT ride to the gardens, we walked off our breakfast for about 2 hours on these paths.
-Stunning backdrops, the occasional wildlife (Monitor lizards and turtles), and relaxing sitting areas for people watching.
+A quick MRT ride to the gardens, we walked off our breakfast for about 2 hours on these mythical paths.
+Stunning backdrops, the occasional wildlife (monitor lizards and turtles), and notably the only tropical garden listed as a UNESCO World Heritage Site.

 Arab Quarters and Little India

-We were so taken back by the beauty and richness of culture in these districts.
-Art in all forms, cafe's, restaurants, temples, and so much vibrance of color and people.
-We sampled a roti and rice platter with 8 different curry spices in Little India, tasted the best pastries in Arab Quarters, and sipped on freshly squeezed sugar cane juice.
+Art in all forms, cafe's, restaurants, temples, ethnicities, and the richness of color palate tucked away in every street corner.
+We sampled a roti and rice platter with 8 different curry spices in Little India, tasted the sweetest pastries in Arab Quarters, and sipped on freshly squeezed sugar cane juice in between.
 These places need multiple visits to try a bit of it all, but with only a couple hours to spare, we experienced what we could!

 National Museum of Singapore

-To digest and explore in some A/C, we stopped at this museum to learn more about the history of Singapore and we were so happy we added this place to our list!
-This museum takes a deep dive into Singapore's colonization and I learned more about its significance and developed a deep appreciation for the continued growth of this prosperous country.
+To digest and explore in some A/C quarters, we stopped at this museum to learn more about the history of Singapore...we were thrilled we added this place to our list!
+The museum takes a deep dive into Singapore's colonization and I learned more about its significance to SE Asia and now have a deep appreciation for the continued growth of this prosperous country.

 Changi Airport

-It's important to get to the airport early before your flight; but when it holds the title for "World's Best Airport," it's imperative that you arrive even earlier.
+Mom says it's important to get to the airport early before your flight; but when it holds the title for "World's Best Airport," it's imperative that you arrive even earlier than what mom suggests.
 We had a 10PM flight home and so, we arrived around 6PM to explore its massive indoor waterfall, shops, and restaurants before checking in.
 This airport sets the bar high and you may be disappointed in every other airport from now on... but just another reason to visit Singapore again soon!

 Travel Advisor